Manejo de Cuidado

 New Start of Antidepressants

-- Carefully monitor patients to assess their response to pharmacotherapy and patient safety.
+- Carefully monitor patients to assess patient safety and response to pharmacotherapy.

 - El programa frequency of patient monitoring should be based upon: